project-koku/korekuta-operator/README.md

   role: /ABSOLUTE_PATH_TO/korekuta-operator/roles/setup
 ```

 Since the Operator is not scoped to the cluster, there is some information that our Operator does not have access to.
-For the shortterm, we are going to create a ConfigMap to temporarily access the information that we need.
+For the short-term, we are going to create a ConfigMap to temporarily access the information that we need.
 In the OpenShift UI, under the ``openshift-metering`` namespace, click on ConfigMaps, and create a new ConfigMap named ``cost-mgmt-setup`` similar to the following:

 ```
 apiVersion: v1